Ur (novella): Plot

-Wesley Smith, an English teacher at a Kentucky college and book aficionado, wants to go "New School" after fighting with his girlfriend and buys a Kindle.
+Wesley Smith, an English teacher at a Kentucky college and book aficionado, buys a Kindle following an argument with his girlfriend.
 Due to a minor mistake in his credit card number, he is sent a pink Kindle (even though at the time, Kindles were always white).
 Slowly, he realizes that this edition was meant for another Wesley Smith from a parallel universe.

 Smith's Kindle has a peculiar function called UR that can search multiple timelines for data.
 Interestingly enough, each time he uses this function, an enormous dark tower flashes across the screen as it loads data.
 Smith finds four books Ernest Hemingway wrote in an alternate universe where he lived for three more years.
 Further searches reveal written works by Edgar Allan Poe and William Shakespeare from other timelines.
 Wesley also discovers yet another function concerning newspapers that were published in an alternate universe.

 Smith tells a friend and a student about the Kindle.
-The three men try to connect to an issue of The New York Times from an alternate reality, but find to their horror that no papers are published on the day they requested.
+The three men try to connect to an issue of The New York Times from an alternate reality but find to their horror that no papers are published on the day they requested.
 They learn that in this alternate reality, the world ended when the Cuban Missile Crisis escalated into World War III in November 1962.

 Smith also discovers that a busload of local students, as well as his own girlfriend, will be killed by a drunk driver in fewer than three days.
 With help he tracks down the drunk driver and prevents her from causing the accident.

-When he returns home, he finds that Low Men in Yellow Coats (as introduced in King's 1999 book Hearts in Atlantis) are waiting for him, ready to punish him for using the forbidden function of the Kindle.
+When he returns home, Smith finds that Low Men in Yellow Coats are waiting for him, ready to punish him for using the forbidden function of the Kindle.
 He argues that perhaps this change was meant to happen—how could he have gotten the Kindle otherwise?
-His argument does not fully sway the Low Men, but they feel it best to simply keep it from happening again by confiscating the Kindle, leaving Wesley to ponder the vastness of a world he thought he understood.
-Soon afterward, Wesley learns his girlfriend loves him after all.
+His argument does not fully sway the Low Men, but they feel it best to simply keep it from happening again by confiscating the Kindle, leaving Smith to ponder the vastness of a world he thought he understood.
+Soon afterward, Smith learns his girlfriend loves him after all.